 If the State program has no significant changes to the statutes affecting the program’s regulatory authority, no overdue regulations, legally binding requirements or other program elements, and meets all the other evaluation criteria for this performance indicator in MD 5.6, the review team should recommend to the Management Review Board (MRB) that the State’s performance with respect to this indicator, be found satisfactory.

 If the State program has adopted all but a few essential regulations or other program elements, and meets all the other evaluation criteria for this performance indicator in MD 5.6, the review team should consider recommending to the MRB that the State’s performance with respect to this indicator, be found “satisfactory.”
-Essential regulations are usually considered Compatibility Category A or B as defined in FSME Procedure SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements.
-One or a combination of the following circumstances may pertain to regulations or program elements that have not been adopted and should be considered in reaching a proposed finding recommendation:
+Essential regulations are usually considered Compatibility Category A or B as defined in NMSS Procedure SA-200.
+One, or a combination of the following circumstances may pertain to regulations or program elements that have not been adopted and should be considered in reaching a proposed finding recommendation:

 1. Compatibility significance of the rules.

 For example, the adoption of the "Transportation Requirements," Part 71, is more significant than "Minor Corrections, Clarifying Changes, and a Minor Policy Change," 10 CFR Parts 20, 32, 35, 36, and 39 amendments.
-The State postponed adoption of the less significant rule in order to speed adoption of the more significant regulation.
+The State postponed adoption of the less significant rule in order to expedite the adoption of the more significant regulation.

 2. Rules not needed at the time of the review.